philthinker/ICECUBE-VREPToolbox/README.md

 - Note that the ICECUBEv2.X and ICECUBEv1.0 are NOT mutually compatible.

-- The functions of Python APIs are limited now.
-They are tested on **Python 3.6**.

 - Some of the functions in ICECUBE v2.1 are not supported.

 ## Install